yash9340/Snake-Water-Gun-GAME/README.md

-# Snake-Water-Gun-GAME
-Snake, Water, Gun Game

-Welcome to the Snake, Water, Gun game!
-This Python-based game is a fun twist on the classic Rock, Paper, Scissors game, where players can choose between three options: Water, Snake, or Gun.
-The game's rules are straightforward:
+The Snake, Water, Gun game is a playful twist on the classic "Rock, Paper, Scissors" game.
+In this Python-coded game, players compete against the computer in a simple but engaging decision-making challenge.
+The rules are straightforward:

-Snake beats Water.
-Gun beats Snake.
-Water beats Gun.
-How to Play:
- Game Start:
+Snake beats Water: The snake consumes the water, so if the player chooses snake and the computer chooses water, the player wins.
+Water beats Gun: The water extinguishes the gun, so if the player chooses water and the computer chooses gun, the player wins.
+Gun beats Snake: The gun shoots the snake, so if the player chooses gun and the computer chooses snake, the player wins.
+Here’s how the game works:

-The game randomly selects one of the three options for the computer.
+Game Start: The game begins with the computer randomly selecting one of the three options: Water (represented by 'w'), Snake (represented by 's'), or Gun (represented by 'g').
-You will be prompted to choose your option by entering one of the following: w for Water s for Snake g for Gun
-Decide the Outcome:

-Based on the choice you and the computer made, the game will determine the outcome:
+Player Input: The player is prompted to choose one of the three options by typing 'w', 'g', or 's'.
+The game ensures that only valid inputs are accepted.

+Determine the Winner: The game compares the player’s choice with the computer’s choice and declares the result:

-If you and the computer chose the same option, it's a draw.
+If both choices are the same, the result is a draw.
-If the computer wins, you lose.
+If the player’s choice beats the computer’s choice based on the rules, the player wins.
-If you win, the computer loses.
+If the computer’s choice beats the player’s choice, the player loses.
-Play Again:

-After each round, you have the option to play again or exit the game.
-Type 1 to continue and play another round.
-Type 0 to exit the game.
-Input Validation:

-The game checks for valid input and will prompt you to enter a correct option if your input is invalid.
-It also ensures that you type 0 or 1 correctly when deciding to continue or exit.

-Enjoy the game and may the best choice win!
+Continue or Exit: After each round, the player is asked if they want to play again.
+They can type '1' to continue or '0' to exit.
+If an invalid input is provided, the game prompts the player to enter a correct option.

+Error Handling: The game includes basic error handling to ensure that only integers (0 or 1) are accepted for the continuation prompt.

+The game loop continues until the player chooses to exit by typing '0'.
+This Python code is structured with a main function that initiates the game and can be easily run by checking if the script is being executed as the main program.